emehrkay/gremlinpy/README.md

 ###Binding Params

 All parameters passed into a function are automatically bound.
 Each `Gremlin` instance creates a unique key to hold the bound parameter values to.
-However, you can manually bind the param and pass a name that you deisre.
+However, you can manually bind the param and pass a name that you desire.

 ```python
     bound = g.bind_param('my_value', 'MY_PARAM')